lsst-dm/panda_lsst_io/src/index.rst

 To abort the entire workflow the following script could be used:

-/opt/lsst/software/kill_workflow.py --workflowid <workflowid>
+bps cancel --wms-service-class lsst.ctrl.bps.panda.PanDAService --id <workflowid>

 If there are many tasks in the exhausted state the retry command could be applied to the whole workflow:

-/opt/lsst/software/retry_workflow.py --workflowid <workflowid>
+bps restart --wms-service-class lsst.ctrl.bps.panda.PanDAService --id <workflowid>

 Support channels
 ================